ddelange/pycuda/README.md

 #################################################################
 ####################### TARGET STAGE ############################
 #################################################################
-# Use the image version used on the build stage
+# Use the same python version used on the build stage
 FROM ghcr.io/ddelange/pycuda/runtime:3.9-master

 # Copy over the venv